codex-team/hawk.workers/workers/paymaster/README.md

 # Worker / Paymaster

-Daily checks workspaces balance and write off money if today is pay day.
+Daily checks need to purchase a plan if today is pay day.
 Also handles tariff plan changes.

 ## How to run